seigle15/Neon-Notes-Capstone-Project/Improve.md

   - linking your college email to get access to all of Jet Brains software development tools
 - Rider has plugins that link to Unity and Github
   - These plugins saved lots of time linking a pushing to this repository
-  - The only downside is that only the code is pushed through the plugin, you would still need to use gitbash or gitUI
+  - The only downside is that only the code is pushed through the plugin, you would still need to use GitBash or GitUI

 ## How The Game Works
 All important folders for how the program operates is located in the Assets folder.
 Recommend opening that up during the explaination.
 There is a lot going on but breaking it down into each Scene, in the Scene folder, then describing how each is managed will help.